andrebluiz94/build-react-movie-search/README.md

 2. `yarn start`, its go do open your browser
 3. type on input search, name of your favorite filme

+# Warning
+this app search by default name filme english

 # Rerênce
 Turorial: